What Is a Splint?

 If your doctor told you to keep the splint on during bathing, make sure it doesn't get wet.

-To keep the splint dry during bathing:
+Here's how to keep the splint dry during bathing:

 - The splint feels too tight or too loose.

-- The splint is wet or damaged.
+- The splint is damaged.